-FOR THIS LAST SUNDAY before the end of the year I thought I’d share some observations brought to mind by the darkness of the season, the solstice when the sun is less and less, each day shorter, some very old part of our brain senses imminent danger then by a miracle the light returns and we celebrate.
+EACH DAY THE DARKNESS COMES EARLIER, too early, and we talk about how this early darkness feels unbearable.
+The daylight is less and less, each day shorter, some very old part of our brain senses imminent danger then by a miracle the light returns and we celebrate.
 Unlike my other essays this is equally photos and words so that you can see my inspirations.

 In these darkening days it’s easy to curse the darkness and miss the delicate beauty only found at this time.
 I took my walk to Main Street for errands and found a wonderland one heavy, dark, overcast day in a place I had thought so familiar.
 I called it my “gray day walk” as a shorthand for those moments of exploration when time stood still for me, unexpected on a busy afternoon.